 FAQs About Coronavirus (COVID-19) and CNPA Primary Care Practices

-- Section 1: General Questions About COVID-19 Illness
+- Section 1: COVID-19 General Questions

 - Section 3: Family, School and Daycare Tips

 Coronaviruses are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats and bats.
 Several coronaviruses routinely infect humans and are a cause of the common cold.
 The CDC is currently responding to an outbreak of a respiratory disease caused by a novel (new) coronavirus that was first detected in China and has now been detected in many locations internationally, including the United States.
 The virus has been named “SARS-CoV-2” and the disease it causes is named “coronavirus disease 2019” (abbreviated “COVID-19”).

 Based on available evidence, children do not appear to be at higher risk for COVID-19 than adults.
 While some children and infants have been sick with COVID-19, adults make up most of the known cases to date.
 You can learn more about who is most at risk for health problems if they have COVID-19 infection on CDC’s current Risk Assessment page.